 The planning process was coordinated by Kevin Gartland, Executive Director of the Whitefish Chamber of Commerce.
 Wendy Compton-Ring, Planner for the City of Whitefish, participated in all break-out groups and provided extensive information and support.
-City staff also provided GIS support and detailed information on resort tax and TIF financing.
+City staff also provided GIS support and detailed information on resort tax and Tax Incremental Financing (TIF).
+Photographs are courtesy of Bill Milner.